yohernan/Data2401_F21/InClass/README.md

 1. Push changes up to GitHub, and view them in your web browser.
 Make sure you are looking at the repository under _your_ account!

 1. To finish, submit the link to your repository in your account on github to the assignment on BB.

+I had bread and coffee for breakfast today.